adamoliver/css-guidelines/README.md

 ## `!important`

-The use of '!important' should only ever be used proactively.
-That is, it should only be used when you only every want a selector to be styled in a certain way and want to ensure that the style is never overwritten. '!important should never be used reactively when you are using it to get yourself out of a hole.
+The use of `!important` should only ever be used proactively.
+That is, it should only be used when you only every want a selector to be styled in a certain way and want to ensure that the style is never overwritten. `!important` should never be used reactively when you are using it to get yourself out of a hole.

-For example, you may use '.error { colour: #ff0000!important}' as you know you will **always** want this selector to be styled with red text.
+For example, you may use `.error { colour: #ff0000!important}` as you know you will **always** want this selector to be styled with red text.

 ## Magic numbers and absolutes